Merembra Homestead: McPhillamy family

-In 1815 William McPhillamy, of County Tyrone, Ireland, married Mary Scott They were both tried and sentenced at Ayr in 1816 and each received 7 years transportation.
+In 1815 William McPhillamy, of County Tyrone, Ireland, married Mary Scott They were both tried and sentenced at Ayr in 1816 and each received seven years' transportation.
 In the 1828 census William is recorded as an overseer to Robert Smith, who was a superintendent for Marsden at Bathurst.
 After William died, Mary married Robert Smith who prospered and bought large tracts of land.
-As he had no children and left his property to all but the eldest of Mary's children when he died in 1851.The youngest child was John Smith McPhillamy (1825 - 1887) who worked for his stepfather as a station manager.
+As he had no children and left his property to all but the eldest of Mary's children when he died in 1851.The youngest child was John Smith McPhillamy (1825–1887) who worked for his stepfather as a station manager.
 He married Maria Saphia Dargan.

 In February 1881 the farm was sold to John McPhillamy at auction and the name changed to Merembra.
 The McPhillamy family did not live at Merembra and at this time it is not known who leased the property.
-John McPhillamy requested Priscilla Bayliss to convey said land to his eldest son, John McPhillamy Jr. John McPhillamy Jr (1850 - 1935) was born at Mt.
+John McPhillamy requested Priscilla Bayliss to convey said land to his eldest son, John McPhillamy Jr. John McPhillamy Jr (1850–1935) was born at Mt.
 Tamar.
 He became the owner of John's Farm in 1881 possibly around the time of his marriage.
-He and his wife had 5 children between 1884 & 1897.
+He and his wife had five children between 1884 and 1897.
 It is possible that they named Johns Farm "Blair Athol" from the 1880s, as such was referred to as the McPhillamy residence prior to the construction of the. current "Blair Athol", in Keppel Street, Bathurst in 1892.

 John McPhillamy was on committees of various sporting clubs including the Turf Club, on the Board of Bathurst District Hospital and deeply interested in the AH&P; Association.
 In 1926, when he retired from the legal practice after 40 years he settled Mt.
 Tamar on John Maxwell McPhillamy, his son.
 He carried it on for a time before selling it to Mr. Stevenson.